Franklin - 603-934-1464 Laconia - 603-366-1070

 Dr. Elise Wojcik, DO

-Dr. Elise Wojcik, DO, will be joining HealthFirst in late October 2023 as a board-certified Internal Medicine Physician, with specialty training in Geriatric Medicine.
+Dr. Elise Wojcik, DO, is a board-certified Internal Medicine Physician with specialty training in Geriatric Medicine.
 She earned her osteopathic medicine doctorate from the University of New England in Biddeford, Maine.
-She completed her Internal Medicine training at Ascension Genesys Hospital in Granc Blanc, MI, and her Geriatrics Fellowship at Beaumont Hospital in Royal Oak, MI.
-Although she is originally born and raised in Wisconsin, she met her husband in Maine, and decided to make New England her home.
-She is excited to relocate to New Hampshire with her family and provide quality medical care for her new neighbors at HealthFirst.
+She completed her Internal Medicine training at Ascension Genesys Hospital in Grand Blanc, MI, and her Geriatrics Fellowship at Beaumont Hospital in Royal Oak, MI.
+Although she was born and raised in Wisconsin, she met her husband in Maine and decided to make New England her home.
+She is excited to be at HealthFirst where she can provide quality medical care for her new neighbors.

 (LACONIA)